tylercollier-devmtn/rubrics/personal_project.md

 Gotchas:
 * Be aware that registering for a domain name isn’t free.
 There are many sites that will offer a hosting package that will then give you a free domain name.
 Take “free” with a grain of salt.
 It is often cheaper to host elsewhere then wait for a promotion (they happen very often on GoDaddy) where you can register a domain name for $.99/year.
 * Speaking of hosting, that is something you must do before you start the process of hooking up to a domain name.
+* It is highly, highly recommended that get the domain privacy package when registering for a domain name.
+That will protect against identity theft, prevents domain-related spam, and deters hijackers.
+* If you are hosting with Zeit, you must upgrade your Zeit account to the paid version to use a custom domain name.

 #### Defined MVP and API
 (Aaron)